OfficeDev/Project-REST-Basic-Operations/README.md

-# Project ReST Basic Operations
+# Project REST Basic Operations

-The Project ReST Basic Operations demonstrates how to create and update a project using ReST API
+The Project REST Basic Operations demonstrates how to create and update a project using REST API

 ###Prerequisites
-To use this Project Online ReST code sample, you need the following:
+To use this Project Online REST code sample, you need the following:
 * An Office 365 tenant with a Project license
 * Project CSOM client library.
 It is available as a Nuget Package from [here](https://www.nuget.org/packages/Microsoft.SharePointOnline.CSOM/)
 * PowerShell v4.0